eabglobal/minik/docs/index.rst

 and streamline web development in the serverless space.
 These were the business needs that encouraged us to build minik:

-- I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
+- Ability to write an API using a familiar (Flask like) syntax using serverless services.
-- I want to decide how to build and deploy my lambda functions.
+- Flexibility on how to build and deploy lambda functions.
 I do not want my framework to dictate these processes for me.
 I want to own them!
 - When installing a web framework, I want to get only the framework.
 I don’t want any additional tooling or any additional process-based workflows.